-NOW THEREFORE THE FIRST ASSEMBLY RESOLVES:
+NOW THEREFORE THE FIRST ASSEMBLY RESOLVES: lora I close this chapter, may I refer you to Resolution A1-23,

-ore I close this chapter, may I refer you to Resolution Al-23,
+(1) That pending further discussion and ultimate decision by the Organization as to the methods of dealing with international disputes in the field of civil aviation, the Council urisdiction and it cannot deal with every dispute between States withre

-- (1) That pending further discussion and ultimate decision by the Organization as to the methods of dealing with international disputes in the field of civil aviation, the Council be authorized to act as an arbitral body..... urisdiction and it cannot deal with every dispute between States relating - The great importance of this resolution is this: the Assembly recognized that the original concept of giving all differences to the Council to deal with had been abandoned and that the competence of the Council was limited to disagreements relating to interpretation or application.
-So ICAO itself has recognized, from its very inception, the severe limits on its jurisdiction by comparison with the original idea, which ultimately was not accepted by the nations.
-The many that Ifomood and of og bloow asons with yes (resegn tombit
+36. The great importance of this resolution is this: the Assembly recognized that the original concept of giving all differences to the Council to deal with had been abandoned and that the competence of the Council was limited to disagreements relating to interpretation or application.
+So ICAO itself has recognized, from its very inception, the severe limits on its jurisdiction by comparison with the original idea, which ultimately was not accepted by the